-CMOS Setup Utility - BIOS Features Setup This section of the setup utility allows you to configure some system features including Virus Warning, Boot Sequence and Security Option.
+CMOS Setup Utility -

+BIOS Features Setup

+This section of the setup utility

+allows you to configure some

+system features including Virus Warning, Boot Sequence

+and Security Option.

 Virus Warning -

-When enabled, monitors the primary hard disk boot sector and warns of any attempt to write to it.
+When enabled, monitors the

+primary hard disk boot sector

+and warns of any attempt to

+write to it.
-Boot Sequence -

-Controls the order in which the system checks disk drives for a boot disk.

-Security Option -

-Sets the level of password protection for the system for both the Supervisor and User passwords.
+Boot Sequence - Controls the order in which the system checks disk drives for a boot disk.
+Security Option - Sets the level of password protection for the system.